 I’m not going to lie and pretend that these protein balls taste exactly like an Almond Joy bar.
 Seriously, the only way to make them taste like one would be to melt a pound of chocolate with coconut flakes.
 So, let’s be honest and say the balls are similar in taste to my favourite chocolate bar ever – Bounty or Almond Joy, as Americans know it.

 I first ever tasted a Bounty bar when my mom brought one from England.
 Many years ago.
 It remained my favourite chocolate bar ever.
 I recently tried Luna protein bar that was very similar to a Bounty.
 In fact, these protein balls reminded me of a famous childhood Ukrainian pastry “potato” or “kartoshka”.
 It was as popular as brownies.:)

 This protein balls recipe is super simple but a few notes won’t hurt, right?!
 Like with any nut involving recipe, it is important to use powerful food processor.
 Any blender won’t work – neither Vitamix, nor Magic Bullet.
 There is not enough liquid to move the dough around in a blender.
 Other than that, no extra tricks.
 Just make sure to process dry ingredients into fine powder first.

 And try to use as pure and clean ingredients as possible!
 I linked ingredients I use or similar in the recipe below.
-Something like organic vegan protein powder (I stay away from whey protein), organic unsulphured coconut flakes and organic coconut milk (I’m yet to find BPA free cans).
+Something like organic vegan protein powder, organic unsulphured coconut flakes, and organic coconut milk (I’m yet to find BPA-free cans).
 Do your best and what you can.
 Every little step counts.:)

 - 1 cup almonds